 Local and/or remote IP: AST570 PPP server/client behavior During the opening of a PPP session, IP addresses are negotiated between the two PPP peers for the PPP entry.
-The 'Local IP' and 'Remote IP' fields influence this negotiation.
-Typically at the client side, the 'Local IP' and 'Remote IP' fields are left empty.
+The 'Local IP' and 'Remote IP' fields influence this negotiation. · Typically at the client side, the 'Local IP' and 'Remote IP' fields are left empty.
 This forces the client to ask the RAS for IP addresses.
 In case you want to set up the AST570 as PPP server, suitable values for your network configuration must be supplied: Setting a local IP address Forces the remote PPP client (if it allows to) to accept this IP address as the AST570 PPP session IP address.
 Setting a remote IP address Forces the remote client (if it allows to) to accept this IP address as its PPP session IP address.
-Primary and secondary DNS server mary and secondary DNS server DNS server DNS server Construct and Optionally the secondary, DNS server(s).
-If you sup these IP addresses the AST570 will negotiate these addresses w the remote side of the PPP entry.
+Primary and secondary DNS server These fields allow - optionally - to enter the IP address(es) of the primary, and optionally the secondary, DNS server(s).
+If you supply these IP addresses the AST570 will negotiate these addresses with the remote side of the PPP entry.
 If these fields are left blank the remote side will supply the IP addresses of the primary and secondary DNS servers.
 See chapter 15 for more information on DNS.
-LCP echo ($ u$) requests If a PPP session is up, it can issue Link Control Protocol (LCP) echo requests at regular intervals and expect LCP echo replies in return.
+LCP echo (🛩) requests If a PPP session is up, it can issue Link Control Protocol (LCP) echo requests at regular intervals and expect LCP echo replies in return.
 This checkbox allows to turn on/off LCP echo request/replies by respectively checking (\checkmark) or unchecking the 'LCP echo' checkbox.
 By default LCP echo is on (i.e. flagged \checkmark) allowing the local PPP peer to detect communication errors resulting in closing of the PPP session.